ch33kaboo/svelte-ts-starter/README.md

 ## :grey_question: What to change in the starter

 -   Change the content of `title` tag in `index.html`.
+-   Change the components in `/src/lib`.
+-   Change the routes in `/src/routes`.
 -   Change the hex codes of the colors in `tailwind.config.cjs`.
 -   Change the content of `README.md` file.
 -   Remove the `.git` directory from the root of the starter project, and initialize your own git repo.